Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Results

 \subsubsection{Tidal deformability}

-The frequency peaks of the early post-merger phase of the remnant can be used to infer properties of neutron stars by exploiting correlations with physical parameters through EoS-insensitive, quasi-universal relations (see e.g.~\cite{Read:2013, Bernuzzi:2014,Bauswein:2015,Takami:2015,Rezzolla:2016,Bauswein:2019, Bauswein:2019b,Soultanis:2022,Topolski:2023}).
-In particular, a number of empirical fits between the frequencies of various modes (e.g.~the peak frequency at merger, the $f_{2,i}$ mode, and the $f_2$ mode) and the tidal deformability parameter $\Lambda$ characterising the quadrupole deformability of an isolated neutron star, have been proposed (see~\cite{Soultanis:2022,Topolski:2023} and references therein for up-to-date revisions of existing literature).
-In~\cite{Guerra:2023} we present new fits of the frequencies of the $f_{2,i}$ and $f_2$ modes to the tidal deformability parameter using our set of EoS.
-We note that those quasi-universal relations are built using hybrid EoS only since the number of simulations with tabulated EoS is not large enough to yield a meaningful fit.
-However, their validity when applied to simulations with tabulated EoS can be tested, using the standard deviation of the correlation for the hybrid EoS as a reference metric.
-For the $f_{2,i}$ and $f_2$ modes, the standard deviation is $67.54$ Hz and $97.56$ Hz, respectively~\cite{Guerra:2023}.
-Using those fits we discuss here the posterior probability distributions of the tidal deformability parameter obtained from both, the frequencies of the $f_{2,i}$ and $f_2$ modes, and for the two different treatments of thermal effects.
+The frequency peaks of the early postmerger phase of the remnant can be used to infer properties of NSs by exploiting correlations with physical parameters through EOS-insensitive, quasiuniversal relations (see,~e.g.,~\cite{Read:2013, Bernuzzi:2014,Bauswein:2015,Takami:2015,Rezzolla:2016,Bauswein:2019, Bauswein:2019b,Soultanis:2022,Topolski:2023}).
+In particular, a number of empirical fits between the frequencies of various modes (e.g.,~the peak frequency at merger, the $f_{2,i}$ mode, and the $f_2$ mode) and the tidal deformability parameter $\Lambda$ characterizing the quadrupole deformability of an isolated NS have been proposed (see~\cite{Soultanis:2022,Topolski:2023} and references therein for up-to-date revisions of existing literature).
+In~\cite{Guerra:2023}, we present new fits of the frequencies of the $f_{2,i}$ and $f_2$ modes to the tidal deformability parameter using our set of EOSs.
+We note that those quasiuniversal relations are built using hybrid EOSs only since the number of simulations with tabulated EOSs is not large enough to yield a meaningful fit.
+However, their validity when applied to simulations with tabulated EOSs can be tested, using the standard deviation of the correlation for the hybrid EOS as a reference metric.
+For the $f_{2,i}$ and $f_2$ modes, the standard deviation is $67.54$ and $97.56$ Hz, respectively~\cite{Guerra:2023}.
+Using those fits we discuss here the posterior probability distributions of the tidal deformability parameter obtained from both the frequencies of the $f_{2,i}$ and $f_2$ modes and for the two different treatments of thermal effects.